GinaKoul/restaurant-page/README.md

     - [Development Instructions](#development-instructions)
     - [Deployment Instructions](#deployment-instructions)

-Il Forno Magico Restaurant Page
-Welcome to the Il Forno Magico restaurant page project!
+Welcome to the Il Forno Magico restaurant page project!\
 It's built using Webpack to manage assets and streamline the development process.

 ***Link to Project:*** https://ginakoul.github.io/restaurant-page/